felipezarco/request-check/README.md

 > Check whether data is what it is meant to be

-You should not always believe the data is exactly what you think it is.
-Hopefully, you will validate data you received, for example when it comes to one of your controllers.
+You should not always believe the data is exactly what you think.
+Hopefully, you will validate data you receive.
 This module helps with that.
 I found that many of the validators out there are either incomplete or not fully customizable.
-Therefore, I built my own.
+Therefore, I built this.
 It is rather simple and it works.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensouvalidatore.org/licenses/MIT) [![npm version](https://badge.fury.io/js/request-check.svg)](https://badge.fury.io/js/request-check) [![Build Status](https://travis-ci.org/felipezarco/request-check.svg?branch=master)](https://travis-ci.org/felipezarco/request-check) [![Coverage Status](https://coveralls.io/repos/github/felipezarco/request-check/badge.svg?branch=master)](https://coveralls.io/github/felipezarco/request-check?branch=master)  ![Downloads](https://img.shields.io/npm/dw/request-check)